dmx-systems/dmx-sign-up/README.md

 *   Optionally: Send notifications to system administrator if a new user account was created
 *   Optionally: If `dmx.security.new_accounts_are_enabled` (platform configuration option) is set to `true` an account activation notice is sent
 *   Optionally: If a `User Mailbox` exists a "Passwort reset"-workflow is available
+*   Optionally: A workspace URI can be specified whose members have the right to create new users.
 *   Optionally: User accounts can be created through the LDAP plugin.

 **Note:** If `Email Confirmation Required` is set to _true_ the confirmation tokens the system sends out are **not persisted** and get lost after a bundle/system restart.
 Once a token was send out the link containing it is valid for sixty minutes.